Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Experimental Results

 The extracted dataset contains exactly the same feature space and keeps class balance within the dataset, with the usage of an under-sampling method, as well as within the training, validation, and test data portions.
-During the performance measurement, we train our model over the entire dataset of the first 21 days and measure how the model performs on unknown data originating from a different time period.
-Based on the results presented in table \ref{table:model_performance}, we notice that the performance of multiple models drops significantly, especially in the case of embeddings (text and graph).
-The drop in the embeddings features shows that the embeddings are strongly correlated to the user content (or activity, in the case of graph embeddings).
-Also, we notice that a slight change in the user actions leads to completely different results of embedding techniques.
+During the performance measurement, we train our model over the entire \textit{portion A} dataset and measure how the model performs on unknown data originating from a different time period (\textit{portion B} data).
+Based on the results presented in Table \ref{table:model_performance}, we notice that the performance of multiple models drops significantly, especially in the case of embeddings (text and graph).
+The drop in the embedding features indicates that they are strongly correlated to the user content (or activity, in the case of graph embeddings).
+Additionally, we notice that a slight change in the user actions leads to completely different results of the embedding extraction technique.

-Despite this, some models achieve decent performance even in the next time period, such as the profile and the combination model.
-The profile model provides the lowest performance drop, in comparison to any other model.
-This outcome allows us to assume that the user profiles remain almost the same even after a 21 days period.
+Despite this, some models achieve decent performance, even in the next time period, such as the profile and the combination model.
+The profile model provides the lowest performance drop, in comparison with any other model.
+This outcome allows us to assume that the user profiles remain almost the same even after a 21-day period.